CheekyGhost-Labs/SyntaxSparrow/README.md

 - **Performance**: In the future, we aim to improve performance through more efficient parsing algorithms and data structures.
 This will be coupled with an expanded test suite, to ensure accuracy across a wider range of Swift code patterns and idioms.
 We're also looking at ways to allow users to tailor the library's behavior to their specific needs, such as customizable traversal strategies and fine-grained control over the amount of information collected.

 ## Features

+- **Swift Macro Development**: Parse the raw SwiftSyntax declarations a macro provides into their semantic code to focus on your generated code.

 - **Swift Code Analysis**: Parse Swift code and create a syntax tree for in-depth analysis.

+- **Swift Code Generation**: Use parsed semantic types to generate code in a far more readable manner.

 - **Semantic Extraction**: Extracts various semantic structures like classes, functions, enumerations, structures, protocols, etc. from the syntax tree into constituent types.